-Deadline Funnel email links are a key part of each Deadline Funnel campaign.
+Email links are a key part of each Deadline Funnel campaign.
 You cannot set up your campaign correctly without adding emails links to your emails.

 Deadline Funnel email links are automatically created whenever you add a new page to your campaign.

 You can do that by going to Edit Campaign >> Pages:

 In this example, we've created a page for https://www.example.com/special-offer, where the floating bar is displayed for our campaign.

 After each subscriber's deadline is expired, they will be automatically redirected to https://www.example.com/expired.

 When we added the page, Deadline Funnel automatically generated an email link for that page.

 We can find that by going to Edit Campaign >> Emails:

 In this example, the email link that Deadline Funnel generated is:

 Click on that link in the Emails tab to copy it, and then you can use it in your emails anywhere that you want to link to your special offer page.